 What makes Berry Fruit Farm so amazing is that it actually has tons of different pumpkins that it sells.
 You’ll find ones that are out of the ordinary, but there are also many that truly look picture perfect too.
-There are tons all over the farm, so no matter what type of pumpkin you’re looking for, you’ll be able to find it here.
+There are tons all over the farm, so no matter what type of pumpkin you’re looking for, you’ll be able to find it at this Maine pumpkin patch.

 County Fair Farm